anishv2503/mini-ai/README.md

 - Modular backend API with clean separation of routes, controllers, and services.
 - Proper API design with error handling for failure cases.
 - Responsive frontend chat interface built with React.
-- Environment variable management with `.env` for API keys.
+- Environment variable management via a `.env` file for API keys.

 ## Tech Stack